davidedellagiustina/DigitRecognition/README.md

 # Dependencies

-In order to make everything work, your local installation must include all the python dependancies included in `requirements.txt` (which can be installed with `pip install -r requirements.txt`) and [ghostscript](https://www.ghostscript.com/).
+In order to make everything work, your local installation must include all the python dependencies included in `requirements.txt` (which can be installed with `pip install -r requirements.txt`) and [ghostscript](https://www.ghostscript.com/).
 Make sure that ghostscript is also inclded in the system path.

 # Credits and license